top of page

 0

-Entering the world of health and safety management is a journey filled with unexpected turns and valuable lessons, as seen through John Bannon, our in-house, chartered Health and Safety Manager.
-He sees his role as more than just a job; it is a chance to shape the company’s future with a strong emphasis on the health and well-being of every employee.
+As experienced through our in-house chartered Health and Safety Manager, John Bannon, entering the realm of health and safety management is a journey full of unexpected twists and useful lessons.
+He sees his employment as more than simply a job; it is an opportunity to influence the company's future while focusing on each employee's health and well-being.
 Here's his story:

 Smiling man in a light blue shirt with text on it, arms crossed.
 Bright orange background with a glowing effect.

-You might be surprised to learn that I didn't always work in health and safety.
-Initially, I managed vehicle movement and fleets, laying a solid foundation for my later adventures.
-Eventually, I transitioned to a role as a Drayman, where my focus was solely on efficiency.
-While I enjoyed the job, I now see how I often took shortcuts, hoping my speed offset potential risks.
-This mindset was reckless.
-Safety is not just about following rules; it’s about being proactive to ensure everyone arrives home safely.
+You might be surprised to learn that I wasn't always involved in health and safety.
+Initially, I was responsible for vehicle movement and fleet management, which laid the groundwork for my future path.
+I eventually moved on to a position as a Drayman, where my primary goal was efficiency.
+While I enjoyed my job, I now realise how often I took shortcuts, assuming that my speed would compensate for potential risks.
+This was a risky mindset.
+Safety is more than just following regulations; it's about being proactive in ensuring that everyone arrives home safely.

 As I look back on my career, I feel incredibly fortunate.
-When you're young and energetic, you might brush off the seriousness of health and safety protocols.
+When you're young and energetic, you might dismiss the importance of health and safety protocols.
 In my case, I zoomed through my day delivering beer, convinced I was maintaining a 'safe enough' environment.
 Fortunately, I never faced serious injuries, but several near misses taught me that luck can only carry you so far.

 What many fail to recognise is that exceeding legal requirements is vital for cultivating a safety culture.
 This culture involves each employee acknowledging the risks of unsafe behaviours.
 For instance, companies with strong safety cultures experience up to 70% fewer injuries.
 If we can address harmful actions proactively, we can significantly increase the chance of everyone returning home safely each night.